MandyNeumeyer/login-form/README.md

 - Check if all field have entries.
 - Check if e-mail contains @ sign etc.
 - Check if password has min char, incl. numbers etc.
-- Check if both passwords match
+- Check if both passwords do match.

 ![](signUp-errors.gif)